jumpdiffusion/jumpdiffusion/README.md

 - 👋 Hi, I’m @jumpdiffusion
-- 👀 I’m interested in ... statistics, probability and finance
+- 👀 I’m interested in ... geometry, probability, analysis and machine learning
 - 🌱 I’m currently learning ...
-Julia
+React, Next.js
 - 💞️ I’m looking to collaborate on ...
-Python, Julia packages for Mathematical Finance
-- 📫 How to reach me ... jumpdiffusion@protonmail.com
+Python, Lean

 <!---
 jumpdiffusion/jumpdiffusion is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.